 There will also be some free time in which to revisit places not included on the tour or just to relax.

 Fly at c.
-12.30pm from London Gatwick to Venice (British Airways).
-Cross the lagoon by motoscafo (water taxi); luggage is transported separately by porters.
+1.30pm from London Heathrow to Venice (British Airways).
+Cross the lagoon by motoscafo (water-taxi); luggage is transported separately by porters.

 The morning walk looks at the identity and social make-up of the Castello sestiere.
 See two of the orphanages renowned as centres of musical excellence, the Ospedaletto and its church of Sta.
-Maria dei Derelitti, and the Pietà, where Vivaldi was director of music; private visit to its museum.
+Maria dei Derelitti, and the Pietà, where Vivaldi was director of music.
 Outstanding Renaissance paintings are seen in San Giovanni in Bragora (Cima da Conegliano’s Baptism) and in the Scuola di S. Giorgio degli Schiavoni (Carpaccio’s stories of saints).
 In the supremely beautiful Palazzo Ducale visit areas only seen by special arrangement where prison cells rub shoulders with the Doge’s apartments.

 Visit the great Franciscan church of Sta.
 Maria Gloriosa dei Frari with outstanding artworks including Titian’s Assumption.
 The Venetian State Archives are the repository of a millennium of history, stored on some 60km of shelving (special arrangement).
-The afternoon is dedicated to Venice’s confraternities: the Scuola Grande dei Carmini with paintings by Tiepolo, the Scuola Grande di S. Giovanni Evangelista with its grand Renaissance stairway and a magnificent hall, and the Scuola Grande di S. Rocco, with compelling paintings by Tintoretto.
+The afternoon is dedicated to Venice’s confraternities: the Scuola Grande dei Carmini with paintings by Tiepolo and the Scuola Grande di S. Rocco, with compelling paintings by Tintoretto.

 Cross the bacino to the island of San Giorgio Maggiore to see the church, cloisters and conventual buildings of the Benedictine monastery.
-Here is the Fondazione Giorgio Cini, an impressive cultural centre, and the new glass museum, the ‘Stanze del Vetro’.
+Here is the Fondazione Giorgio Cini, an impressive cultural centre.
 Continue to the tranquil Giudecca to see Palladio’s most sophisticated church, Il Redentore, before a free afternoon.
 In the evening visit Palazzo Albrizzi, which has some of the finest stucco decoration in Venice (special arrangement).

-The final morning is dedicated to Armenian Venice.
 Head in the direction of the Lido by motoscafo to visit San Lazzaro, the Armenian monastery island and temporary residence of Lord Byron.
-Return to the Dorsoduro to see the grand ballroom of the 17th-century Collegio Armeno in Palazzo Zenobio.
-Travel by motoscafo to Venice airport and fly to London Gatwick, arriving c.
-6.00pm.
+Continue to Lazzaretto Nuovo, originally a Benedictine monastery which became a quarantine station for maritime travellers.
+Travel by motoscafo to Venice airport and fly to London Heathrow, arriving c.
+7.15pm.

 The tour is dependent on the kindness of many individuals and organisations, some of whom are reluctant to make arrangements far in advance, so the order of visits outlined above may change and there may be substitutions for some places mentioned.